JohnSpencerTerry/johnspencerterry.github.io/README.md

 # Hi, I'm John

-Software Engineer at [MLevel](https://mlevel.com/), an industry learing learning development platform.
+Software Engineer at [MLevel](https://mlevel.com/), an industry leading learning development platform.

 ## What I use